OtmaneDaoudi/C-complex-declarations-parser/README.md

-A simple C program that converts a complicated declaration into a human readable text.
+A C program that converts a complicated declaration into a human readable text.

 This is an exercice from the book : The ANSI C programming Language, but with a more advanced implmentation.